10 Site Characterization

 The PFAS Team developed a Production, Uses, Sources, and Site Characterization training video with content related to this section.

 The intent of this section is not to present general site characterization principles, but to highlight unique considerations or examples for this family of emerging contaminants.
-It is assumed that site characterization will follow all applicable state and federal (CERCLA or RCRA) guidelines.
+It is assumed that site characterization will follow all applicable state and federal (for example, CERCLA or RCRA) guidelines.
 The general principles of site characterization are similar for PFAS as for any contaminant, in that the physical setting, release specifics, proximity to receptors, and fate and transport characteristics will determine the sampling locations and requirements.
 Because of the toxicity, persistence, mobility, ubiquity, the large number of compounds in this family of chemicals, the variability and uncertainty of specific compounds and their criteria being regulated, and the emerging nature of PFAS, it is necessary to consider specific concerns in PFAS site characterization efforts.

 Section Number | Topic |